HuyaneMatsu/hata/docs/ref/discord/ActivityRich.md

 - type : `str`
 - default : `''` (empty string)

-Unique hash for chat invites and Ask to Join.
+Unique hash for chat invites and ask to join.

 > Bound to `ACTIVITY_FLAG&0b0000000000100000` (secret).